csomgyula/co/paper.md

 Lets formalize the above observation:

-**4 Theorem: During high loads, total service time and active processing time starts to diverge due to non-zero idle times, with the assumption that requests arrive in an uncoordinated way.**
+**4 Theorem: During high loads, total service time and active processing time starts to diverge due to non-zero idle times, with the assumption that requests arrive in an uncoordinated way, where**:

-, where:

 **3 Definition**: